BasThomas/basthomas.github.io/_posts/2019-10-27-on-code-reviews.md

 - **I review my own code.** Especially in larger pull requests, I look through the code before assigning a reviewer, asking open questions to the reviewer, making notes and/or making some changes.
-Seeing the "bigger" picture often helps me catch issues/improvements to be made early, hopefully making the code review more enjoyable in the process.
+Seeing the "bigger" picture often helps catch issues/improvements to be made early, hopefully making the code review more enjoyable in the process.
 - **I don't use words like "easily", "simply", or other downplaying words.**
 The fact something would be any of those is always an assumption to whoever is